Chris00/ocaml-interval/README.md

 This library uses assembly code to compute all operations with proper rounding, and currently **ONLY** works on Intel processors.
-The package has been developed for Linux systems but should probably work on windows distribution with a few tweaks.
+The package has been developed for Linux systems but works on Windows when compiled with GCC.

 To build the library, install jbuilder/[dune][] and type `jbuilder build` in the main directory.
 You can compile the examples with